Executory Contracts: Rejection

 Under §365(h), if the debtor is the lessor of a real estate lease, then, even if the lease is rejected, the lessee can continue occupying the property for the duration of the lease, including any elected extensions.
 The debtor does not have to perform anything further under the lease, but the lessee is entitled to a claim for damages for the debtor's nonperformance, such as providing electricity or water, or maintaining the common areas.

 Section 365(i) applies similar rules to real estate or timeshare sales contracts where the debtor is the vendor and the non-debtor party is the vendee, and the non-debtor party already has possession of the property.
-If the vendee has already paid part of the purchase price, then it will have a lien on the property; if the property is paid for in full, then the trustee will have to deliver good title.
+If the vendee has already paid part of the purchase price, then it will have a lien on the property; if the property is paid for in full, then the trustee must deliver good title.

 Under §365(n), if the debtor is the licensor of intellectual property and the non-debtor party is the licensee, then the licensee may choose to either terminate the contract and file a claim for damages, or continue using the intellectual property by continuing to make royalty payments.

 When deciding on rejecting a collective bargaining agreement under Chapter 11, the trustee or the debtor-in-possession must use the balance-of-the-equities standard in which the consequences of assumption or rejection must be weighed in its harm to the debtor, its creditors and employees, and other parties in interest.